 While, yes, Russia’s GRU did attempt to disrupt our election, and while much of their strategy involved using sock puppet accounts on social media platforms like Facebook, Twitter, Instagram, and Tumblr, based on newly published research, it’s likely the disinformation campaign didn’t actually change anyone’s mind.

 Last year, Twitter publicly identified 3,814 Russia-controlled Twitter accounts.
 In the 10 weeks leading up to the 2016 election, these accounts posted approximately 175,993 tweets, 84% of which was political content.
 According to Mueller’s report on Russian interference, tweets by Russia’s Internet Research Agency tweets were quoted extensively in US news outlets.
 Seventy US outlets were found to have quoted a Russian-controlled Twitter account and attributed it to a real person.

-But all of that said, a new study led by researchers from Duke University and published on Monday in the Proceedings of the National Academy of Sciences found that, based on surveys of Twitter users’ political attitudes taken in October and November 2017, the accounts that did interact with IRA-controlled accounts showed little to no change in political opinion or engagement.
+But all of that said, a new study reported by OneZero, "led by researchers from Duke University and published on Monday in the Proceedings of the National Academy of Sciences" found that, based on surveys of Twitter users’ political attitudes taken in October and November 2017, the accounts that did interact with IRA-controlled accounts showed little to no change in political opinion or engagement.

 So, you know, maybe everyone just needs to shut up and have some more stuffing.

 This story has been updated to better explain Interfax-Ukraine's reporting and to clarify allegations against Mykola Zlochevsky.